thenexthub/Codira/stdlib/public/Jupyter/README.md

 - `-p 8888:8888` exposes the port on which Jupyter is running to the host.

-- `--cap-add SYS_PTRACE` adjusts the privileges with which this container is run, which is required for the Swift REPL.
+- `--cap-add SYS_PTRACE` adjusts the privileges with which this container is run, which is required for the Codira REPL.

 - `-v <host path>:/notebooks` bind mounts a host directory as a volume where notebooks created in the container will be stored.
 If this command is omitted, any notebooks created using the container will not be persisted when the container is stopped.